anshumanprasad1010/DataPipeline/Readme.md

-Simple Data Pipeline design to process data from various sources.
+Simple Pipeline designed to process data from various sources

 # Requirements